Bergvca/bergvca.github.io/_posts/2020-01-02-string-grouper.md

 or two (master and duplicates) [pandas series of strings](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.html) as input.
 To *build* the StringGrouper the
 `fit` function is called.
 Once the StringGrouper is *fit* it calculates the *tf-idf* matrices for either only the master or both the master and duplicates.
 After these matrices are calculated it calculates the dot product between the two matrices.
-In case of only a master eries, it calculates the dot product of the matrix and its own transpose.
+In case of only a master Series, it calculates the dot product of the matrix and its own transpose.
 Since the dot product is the same as the cosine similarity for normalized matrices (e.g. a tf-idf matrix), this results in a sparse matrix of cosine similarities.
 Only the similarities above a certain threshold (default: 0.8) are stored.

 This sparse matrix is translated to a DataFrame of *matches*.
-Were on the left side the index of a string is given from the *master* Series, and on the right side the index of a string in the *duplicate* series.
+On the left side the index of a string is given from the *master* Series, and on the right side the index of a string in the *duplicate* series.
 If there is no duplicate Series, the index is also that of a string in the master Series.